-The International Conference on Research Infrastructures happens every two years.
-It brings together policy experts, facility managers, leading researchers and a variety of other stakeholders to discuss challenges and emerging trends for research infrastructures around the world.
+The International Conference on Research Infrastructures typically occurs every two years.
+The conference engages policy experts, facility managers, leading researchers and a variety of other stakeholders to discuss challenges and emerging trends for research infrastructures around the world.

 Research infrastructures are the tools and facilities researchers require to do their work.
 It includes things like high-powered telescopes, highly specialized physics laboratories, state-of-the-art genome sequencers or high-tech observation systems for social science studies, to name just a few examples.

-This will be the fifth time this global-scale gathering takes place.
-It is also the first time it will be held in North America.
+This will be the fifth time this global-scale conference takes place.
+It is also the first time it will be hosted by a country in North America.

 The 2021 conference will build on the discussions and conclusions of the first four conferences.
 It will also be an opportunity to advance debates about research infrastructure policies that have been ongoing in various international fora.

 The goals for this year’s conference are to: